 and let $\widehat{\pi}_a, \widehat{\mu}_i,$ and $\widehat{\sigma}_{ij}$ be some estimators of ${\pi}_a, {\mu}_i,$ and ${\sigma}_{ij}$, respectively.
 Further, we let

-denote the uncentered efficient influence functions for the parameters ${\psi}^a_{i} \equiv \E[Y^a_i] = \E\{\E[Y_i \mid X, A=a]\}$ and ${\psi}^a_{ij} \equiv \E[Y^a_iY^a_j] = \E\{\E[Y_iY_j \mid X, A=a]\}$, with the relevant nuisance functions collectively denoted by $\eta_{i}=\{\pi_a(X), \mu_i(X,A)\}$ and $\eta_{ij}=\{\pi_a(X), \sigma_{ij}(X,A)\}$, respectively.
+denote the uncentered efficient influence functions for the parameters ${\psi}^a_{i} \coloneqq \E[Y^a_i] = \E\{\E[Y_i \mid X, A=a]\}$ and ${\psi}^a_{ij} \coloneqq \E[Y^a_iY^a_j] = \E\{\E[Y_iY_j \mid X, A=a]\}$, with the relevant nuisance functions collectively denoted by $\eta_{i}=\{\pi_a(X), \mu_i(X,A)\}$ and $\eta_{ij}=\{\pi_a(X), \sigma_{ij}(X,A)\}$, respectively.

 Estimation of mean counterfactual outcomes such as ${\psi}^a_{i}$ under the standard identification assumptions \ref{assumption:c1} - \ref{assumption:c3} has been extensively studied in the causal inference literature, e.g., for the average treatment effect.
-The most widely-used estimators include the plug-in (PI) regression (or g-computation) and inverse probability weighting (IPW) estimators, which utilize information from the outcome regressions ($\mu_j$'s) and propensity score $\pi_a$, respectively \citep[e.g.,][]{hernan2010causal}.

-Semiparametric (or doubly robust) estimators utilize both the outcome regression and the propensity score; they can be understood as an enhanced form of the PI or IPW estimators with an additional bias correction term \citep{robins1995semiparametric, robins2000inference}.
-Semiparametric estimators have the appealing properties that 1) the fast parametric $\sqrt{n}$-rate is attainable even when all the nuisance functions are estimated flexibly at slower rates, and if this rate is attained then 2) they achieve asymptotic normality with semiparametric efficiency \citep[][]{kennedy2016semiparametric}.
+The most commonly used estimators include the plug-in (PI) regression, also known as g-computation, and inverse probability weighting (IPW), whose estimation errors are directly influenced by the convergence rates of the underlying nuisance estimators.
+Semiparametric (or doubly robust) estimators are another well-established class of methods.
+They can be viewed as augmented versions of plug-in or IPW estimators, incorporating an additional bias-correction term to improve robustness and efficiency \citep{robins1995semiparametric, robins2000inference}.
+Semiparametric estimators possess several appealing properties: (1) they can attain the fast parametric $\sqrt{n}$ convergence rate even when all nuisance functions are estimated flexibly at slower, nonparametric rates, and (2) they achieve asymptotic normality with semiparametric efficiency under standard regularity conditions \citep[][]{kennedy2016semiparametric, kennedy2024semiparametric}.